-So you have inherited an IRA or 401(k) and are wondering what to do with it?
-Your next move is not only critical, but it's also timely if you want to avoid a taxable event.
-Additionally, your options will vary depending on whether you are the spouse of the account holder.
-Here's what spouses and non-spouses are able to do with an inherited IRA or 401(k).
+Many people will inherit an individual retirement account (IRA) or 401(k) and wonder how to incorporate this inheritance into their finances.
+The next move is not only critical, but it's also time-sensitive if you want to avoid a taxable event.
+Your options will vary, depending on whether you are the spouse of the account holder.

 How You Inherit an IRA or 401(k)

 Some spouses may instead want to keep the money growing tax-deferred for their own retirement.
-A spouse has the unique ability to transfer assets to their own IRA (non-spouse beneficiaries cannot).
-The withdrawal schedule and penalties for early withdrawal will fall under typical IRA withdrawal rules.
+A spouse has the unique ability to transfer assets to their own IRA.
+However, non-spouse beneficiaries cannot take that option.
+The withdrawal schedule and penalties for early withdrawal will fall under the typical IRA withdrawal rules.

-The third option for a spouse is to open something called an inherited IRA.
-With an inherited IRA, the account remains in Kelly's name for the benefit of her husband.
-Just like with the other IRA option, the assets will continue to grow tax-deferred until the money is withdrawn.
+The third option for a spouse is to open something called an "inherited IRA."
+Such an account would remain in Kelly's name for the benefit of her husband.
+Just like with the other IRA option, the assets would continue to grow tax-deferred until the money were withdrawn.
 The difference with this IRA option is the funds can be accessed at any time.

-If Kelly was younger than 70 ½ when she died, her husband must start taking annual required minimum distributions by either the end of the year of her death or the end of the year in which she would have turned 70 ½, whichever date is later.
+If Kelly were younger than 70 1/2 when she died, her husband would have to start taking annual required minimum distributions by either the end of the year of her death or the end of the year in which she would have turned 70 1/2, whichever date is later.

-If Kelly was older than 70 ½ at the time of her death, her husband must take the annual RMD by the end of the year following Kelly’s death.
-The exception is if Kelly was taking distributions at the time of her death.
-In that case, her husband must take the RMD in the year of Kelly’s death.
-If the account is a 401(k), the RMD may be required before the assets can be moved into a new IRA.
+If Kelly were older than 70 1/2 at the time of her death, her husband would have to take the annual RMD by the end of the year following Kelly’s death.
+The exception is if Kelly were taking distributions at the time of her death.
+In that case, her husband would have to take the RMD in the year of Kelly’s death.
+If the account were a 401(k), the RMD may be required before the assets could be moved into a new IRA.

 Whatever choice you make has its impact.
 Before deciding which option is best for you, it may help to speak to a tax advisor as well as a financial planner to get a full view of how each affects your financial picture.
 Even a representative at the IRA fund company or 401(k) administrator may be able to walk you through your options.